NiuTrans/Vision-LLM-Alignment/README.md

 ## Changelog
+- [2024/09/28] 💡We support for training the [LLaMA-3.2-Vision](https://huggingface.co/collections/meta-llama/llama-32-66f448ffc8c32f949b04c8cf).
+You just need to set the `model_architecture` and `template` parameters to "llama-3.2-vision", and specify the LLaMA-Vision model path with `from_checkpoint`.
 - [2024/08/21] 💪We released __RoVRM:A Robust Visual Reward Model Optimized via Auxiliary Textual Preference Data__, which is trained and applied for human-alignment training based on this repository.[[Paper](https://arxiv.org/abs/2408.12109)][[Checkpoints](https://huggingface.co/wangclnlp/robust_visual_reward_model)]
 - [2024/08/19] We support for training the [LLaVA-NeXT](https://huggingface.co/collections/llava-hf/llava-next-65f75c4afac77fd37dbbe6cf) (as known as LLaVA-1.6).
 You just need to set the `model_architecture` parameter to "llava_next", and specify the LLaVA-NeXT model path with `from_checkpoint`.
 - [2024/07/18] We provide a large-scale vision feedback dataset.
 It is a combination of the following high-quality vision feedback datasets.
 The dataset can be found in [wangclnlp/vision-feedback-mix-binarized](https://huggingface.co/datasets/wangclnlp/vision-feedback-mix-binarized) and [wangclnlp/vision-feedback-mix-binarized-cleaned](https://huggingface.co/datasets/wangclnlp/vision-feedback-mix-binarized-cleaned).